coffeacloudberry/integral-drive/CONTRIBUTING.md

 ## Ideas

 * Add unit tests running on different distributions,
-* Add the capability to copy and do the copy & check in one run to optimize read access,
 * Add manual to `man`,
 * Add cryptographically safe checksums,
 * Any idea?